Gwybodaeth Modiwlau

 Skills Type Skills details

 Application of Number Collection and scrutiny of data in terms of quality and quantity.
 They will be expected to analyse their data using statistics and interpret their results for assignment preparation.
-The written report and note-book will be the principle assignments demonstrating procurement of these attributes.
+The written report and note-book will be the principal assignments demonstrating procurement of these attributes.

 Communication Students will be expected to listen effectively in the pre-course lectures, practical demonstrations and will be encouraged to question and contribute to discussions.
 They will work in small groups during course which will require the verbal exchange of ideas and sharing of data and resources.
 The students will communicate their scientific outcomes via scientific reports, video or audio media and/or web-based wikis.